Timothy Goebel

 Timothy Richard Goebel (born September 10, 1980) is an American former competitive figure skater.
 He is the 2002 Olympic bronze medalist.
-He was the first person to land a quadruple salchow jump in competition and the first person to land three quadruple jumps in one program.
+He was the first person to land a quadruple Salchow jump in competition and the first person to land three quadruple jumps in one program.
 He landed 76 career quadruple jumps before his retirement in 2006.

-Personal life
+Early life

 Goebel was born on September 10, 1980, in Evanston, Illinois.
 He was adopted through Catholic Charities by Ginny and Richard Goebel as an infant.

-Goebel initially attended Loyola Marymount University.
-Beginning in the fall of 2006, he studied at Columbia University's School of General Studies, graduating in May 2010 with a bachelor's degree in mathematics.
-After working for the Nielsen ratings company, he joined an ad agency, MEC, as a consumer analyst.
-As of April 2016, he was pursuing a master's degree in data science from New York University Stern School of Business.
-In January 2017, he began working as a data analyst for Google.